binarymash/aspire-payment-gateway/README.md

 ## Requirements
 - .NET 9
 - Docker Desktop
-- An AWS profile is configured on the machine.
-We don't use AWS, but we do run Dynamo locally and the integration requires the profile
+- Conditional: if configured to use the AWS cloud strategy (see below) then an AWS profile must be configured on the machine.
+We don't use real AWS - everything runs in localstack - but the profile is still required.

 ## Running
 - Run the `AspirePaymentGateway.AppHost` project to start everything and bring up the system dashboard.
 If it doesn't open in the browser automatically then find the link in the console output.